Answers to some Frequently Asked Questions:

 No. Soils have been mapped by the USDA's Natural Resources Conservation Service's Soil Scientists and OCSWCD has the soil maps for each parcel on file.

-Visit the Oneida County Farmland Protection page, or contact the Oneida County Soil and Water Conservation District (OCSWCD) office at (315) 736-3334.
+Visit the CCE Oneida County Farmland Protection page.
+For Soil Group Worksheets contact the Oneida County Soil and Water Conservation District (OCSWCD) office at (315) 736-3334.

 Oneida County Soil & Water Conservation District - OCSWCD)